allegro/ralph/docs/development/packaging.md

 Properly releasing versions is one of the key duties of every Ralph maintainer.

-Like the rest of the package management operations releasing and publishing a new version is automated and does not require specific environment to be performed.
+Like the rest of the package management operations, releasing and publishing a new version is automated and does not require specific environment to be performed.